zabrewer/MerakiAsync/README.md

 # initiate our class AsyncDashboard from the merakiasync library - this only needs to be done ONCE
 async_session = merakiasync.AsyncDashboard(apikey=my_apikey)

-# instatiate the organizations METHOD from AsyncDashboard class in __init__.py
+# instantiate the organizations METHOD from AsyncDashboard class in __init__.py
-# this in turn automatically instatiates the Organizations class
+# this in turn automatically instantiates the Organizations class
 # repeat below for networks, devices, etc. - only one time PER each scope (class)
 organization_session = async_session.organizations()